-The release contains the workflow parallel\integron\finder.nf and the nextflow.config at the top level of the archive But If you use pip to install Integron\Finder you have not easily access to to download it to get the latest version or use -r option to specify a version to see what you download
+The release contains the workflow parallel\integron\finder.nf and the nextflow.config at the top level of the archive But If you use pip to install Integron\Finder you have not easily access to them.
+But they can be downloaded or executed directly by using nextflow.

+to download it